habisl/Homework-Assignment/README.md

 ## Running the tests

-program can be run from command line.
-The main.py can be executed from 'src' folder
+Program can be run from command line.
+Main files are in src folder. main.py can be executed from 'src' folder.
+Tests folder can be ignored or was used during development.
 ```
 python3 main.py
 ```